michaelegbujua/Weight-height-breastfeeding-patterns-in-infants/README.md

 # DASHBOARD

 The  Infant growth and breastfeeding patterns dashboard is shown below. (*Also note that the PBIX file is on this page You may freely download touse the dashboard).
+Alternatively, a jupyter notebook containing the python code for this analysis is also included.

 ![Dashboard](https://github.com/michaelegbujua/Weight-height-breastfeeding-patterns-in-infants/assets/40715460/c0e6cc94-9e88-4d34-b1c3-62cf2a8b4fe9)